SerenityOS/serenity/CONTRIBUTING.md

 ### I've submitted a PR and it passes CI.
 When can I expect to get some review feedback?

-While unadvertised PR's may get randomly merged by curious maintainers, you will have a much smoother time if you engage with the community on Discord.
+While unadvertised PRs may get randomly merged by curious maintainers, you will have a much smoother time if you engage with the community on Discord.

 ### If my PR isn't getting attention, how long should I wait before pinging one of the project maintainers?